 - Request an application form - from May onwards (see above)

 - Complete and submit your form by the closing date.
 NB every application will be acknowledged by email when received but applications are not considered for official shortlisting before the closing date

 - Short-listing will take place in mid June

 - Interviews will follow if you are shortlisted

 - Placements commence at the start of the academic year in early October (or occasionally late September)

 Q: How do I know if working as a trainee in HE is right for me?

 A: Read through the personal reflections of other trainees to get a clearer understanding of what to expect.
 The HE context is unique in that it means you will be required to 'think university support' rather than solely 'think individual client' and you may have to liaise with other support services across the university.
 You will be asked to consider your suitability in the application form and also at the interview which we see as a mutual process of assessing that the placement is right for you.
 We strongly recommend an informal discussion with Monique, the Deputy Head of Counselling who is responsible for the placement programme, before submitting an application.
 You will also need to ensure the placement matches your course requirements.

-Q: Is there anything I can do to understand the context of the work of an Associateship at the UCS?
+Q: Is there anything I can do to understand the context of the work at the Counselling Service?

 A: Short-term Counselling in Higher Education: Context, Theory and Practice edited by David Mair (Publisher:Taylor & Francis Ltd; ISBN: 9781138794139) published November 2015 is recommended by current associates/placements.